HPSCTerrSys/TSMP2/README.md

 4. Download the OASIS3-MCT coupling library and the component models that you wish to use.
 Then save the full path to each model source code to `<model-name>_SRC`.

-   Remark: When building TSMP-PDAF, please use the repositories/branches specified below under `PDAF: component models`.

 ```bash
 ## NOTE: Download only the component models that you need! ##